 Testosterone levels change throughout a person’s life and they usually starts to decline steadily after the age of 40.
 Testosterone levels will also go up and down during the day, usually being higher in the morning and decreasing during the day.

-If you want to check your levels, you can order a test kit from Alpha XR Online Doctor.
+If you want to check your total testosterone levels, you can order a test kit from Alpha XR Online Doctor.
 Complete a short questionnaire and place your order.
 It will checked before being approved and can then be sent to your preferred address.

 Please note: this test kit is for men only.